shahid-ak/lawfirm_website/README.md

 a code editor, most preferable one is vs code (download from: https://code.visualstudio.com/ ). python3 (insatll it from the website and see that all environmental variable are set, download from https://www.python.org/downloads/).

-After Python has been installed sucessfully, go to your commandpromt and insatll django and pillow using the command bellow
+After Python has been installed sucessfully, go to your commandpromt and insatll django and pillow using the command bellow:

 django 2: pip insatll django
 pillow: pip insatll pillow